AUAP/AP2018_Submission/Final_Project/Readme.md

 -	How does your work address at least one of the themes?
 Can you reflect about how does your work express the aesthetic of code/computational structure/computational culture?
 (You need to refer explicitly to any one of the assigned/suggested articles)
 -	Open question: How do you see the project as a critical work in itself?

-NB: Be focused on your subject matter, and try to think about what's the problem or question that you want to address/raise in your work and back up your discussion and reflection with the chosen text(s).
+NB: Be focused on your subject matter, and try to think about what's the problem or question that you want to address/raise in your work and back up your discussion and reflection with the chosen text(s) and the practice.

 3/ **Submission via Github:**
 - Submission channel: https://github.com/AUAP/AP2018_Submission